Astrology Home Astrology Blog Star Guide Horoscopes Love Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Sixth House

-The sixth area of an astrological chart.
-It is an area ruling work, health, service, helping others, subordinates, the military, professionals, daily activities and the continuous harvesting or planting of positive and negative experiences.
+health, service, helping others, subordinates, the military, professionals, daily activities and the continuous harvesting or planting of positive and negative experiences.
+It also rules small animals.

 Slow in Course (Slow in Motion)